Thursday, May 6, 2010

 "Child, ya must be outta ya mind.

 Who don't hear death rattle, Or know howta talk wid a frog?

 Common sense is what de Lawd give ya.
 There's prophecy in the

 One of my favorite poems by one of the most influential writers in my life, Luisah Teish.

 Monday, May 3, 2010

 Methods by which one pays for graveyard dirt vary from worker to worker.
-You have to get in touch with the grave's spirit and make a respectful request and offering before you permission is granted to collect the earth.
-There are numerous details; whose grave, the kind of death they died, where the grave is located with respect to the cemetery gates, the age of the person who died or if it is a family, mother, brother, etc. Whether you dig from the head, the heart, or the feet, and what type of offering is left. may it be coins, rum, whiskey, tobacco or a combination.
+One must get in touch with the grave's spirit and make a respectful request and offering before permission is granted to collect the earth.
+There are numerous details; whose grave, the kind of death they died, where the grave is located with respect to the cemetery gates, the age of the person who died or if it is a family, mother, brother, etc. Whether you dig from the head, the heart, or the feet, and what type of offering is left.
+May it be coins, rum, whiskey, tobacco or a combination.
 I often leave small toys for children and baby's graves, as I have two babies of my own.
 I find the dirt from children and baby's graves to be the most sweet, and energetic, and therefore, helpful.

 The type of grave the dirt is collected from holds tremendous power and meaning, graves of families, children, babies, police officers, veterans, reverends, judges and so on.
 Different graves hold different power and a particular variety of graveyard dirt should be used to compliment particular spells. what kind of spell your workin' depends what type of dirt you'll use.

 Example-Graveyard dirt from a judge is for legal proceedings and justice.
 From a police officer for protection and to right wrongs.
 From a baby for spells of sweetness, healing, and platonic love, from a family grave for familial matters, from the grave of someone who's been murdered for ememy and revenge work.